Integrative Methods for Post-Selection Inference Under Convex Constraints: Introduction

-More recently, the practicability of the conditional approach has been extended considerably from the sequence model to the realm of linear models and GLMs \citep[][among others]{lee2013exact, taylor2013tests, taylor2014exact, lee2014exact, fithian2014optimal, tian2015selective}.
-In these works the selection protocol is assumed to partition the sample space into polyhedral (or at least convex) sets, fitting many popular `automatic' model selection procedures such as marginal screening, Lasso, forward-selection etc. Other forms of selection rules was considered in \citet{loftus2015selectivea, loftus2015selectiveb, yang2016selective}.
-The techniques developed in this line of work have practical importance as they allow to carry out exact inference after variable selection, which is one of the most popular situations where the problem of selective inference arises.
+More recently, the practicability of the conditional approach has been extended considerably from the sequence model to the realm of linear models and GLMs \citep[][among others]{lee2016exact, taylor2013tests, taylor2014exact, lee2014exact, fithian2014optimal, tian2018selective}.
+In these works the selection protocol is assumed to partition the sample space into polyhedral (or at least convex) sets, fitting many popular `automatic' model selection procedures such as marginal screening, Lasso, forward-selection etc. The techniques developed in that line of work have practical importance as they allow to carry out exact inference after model selection, which is one of the most popular situations where the problem of selective inference arises.
+At the core of these new contributions is the realization, first made in \citet{lee2016exact}, that when inference for the projection of the mean vector of $Y$ (in a fixed-$X$ homoscedastic, gaussian linear model with known $\sigma$) onto a one-dimensional subspace is desired, then conditioning further on the projection of $Y$ onto the orthogonal complement of this subspace, reduces the problem to inference for a univariate truncated normal variable, the distribution of which depending only on the (scalar) parameter of interest.

-In the current work, we propose to give post-selection inference in the linear model by using the truncated likelihood in a Bayesian framework.
-As conceptualized by \citet{george2012jsm}, Bayesian inference after selection relies on a model that prepends a prior to the truncated likelihood.
-This results in a posterior distribution that is affected by selection, unlike in the usual framework for Bayesian variable selection.
-While the ideas have already been proposed, \citeauthor{george2012jsm} have considered only simple selection rules, where computational complications due to the fact that the truncated likelihood replaces the usual likelihood, can be easily overcome.
-In the current work we tackle the computational difficulties associated with carrying out selection-adjusted Bayesian inference in a more general setup, namely, when the selection rule partitions the sample space into polyhedral subsets.

-The main contribution of the current paper is in offering technical tools that enable to provide selection-adjusted Bayesian inference in the linear model, and, importantly, are scalable to work under fairly general selection schemes.
-The crucial element in our methodology is a tractable approximation to the selection probability given in \eqref{eq:adj-factor}, that has several favorable properties: \begin{itemize} \item The approximation to \eqref{eq:adj-factor} leads to a convex approximation to the truncated likelihood, which makes it computationally easy to numerically optimize and to analyze \item The approximation to \eqref{eq:adj-factor} that we offer is shown in Section \ref{sec:asymptotic} to be a large deviations approximation to the exact selection probability \item We demonstrate that when the corresponding approximate maximum likelihood estimator (MLE) is not a consistent estimator, then applying similar methods to a randomized version of the data can produce a consistent estimator. \end{itemize}